Rob Lewis (composer): Recordings

 Released in 2018, his debut album Momentum is a collection of 10 tracks for looping cello inspired by nature, humanity and the constant strife between the two.
 The album received support on BBC 6 Music from Mary Anne Hobbs and Tom Ravenscroft.
 It was also described as "Strikingly Beautiful" by Clash magazine.

 Momentum was featured in the show ‘Harmonic’, performed at Kew Gardens, London in the summer of 2018.
 The show was created by Cirque Bijou and featured aerialist Korri Aulakh.
 It was subsequently performed in Shanghai in 2019 and Bristol Harbour Festival.
 Lewis also performed Momentum at WOMAD festival.
 The Ambient Zone also released two remixed versions of tracks from Momentum.
 "The Sea" from the album was captured as part of the 'Unpicked' series, recorded at Abbey Road Studios.

 Lewis's second album 98 centres around the concept of cell regeneration and the evolution of mankind, with each track focusing on a different area of the human mind and body.
 It forms part of the 60-minute score Lewis composed for Google's Room 98.

+Lewis's third studio album Dialogue In Bloom was released in 2024, based around the idea of using AI as a writing companion rather than as a replacement for human creativity.